betenner/d2x-spbmod-113d/README.md

 Diablo 2 - Lord of Destruction 1.13d Single-Player Balance Mod

 # List of modifications:
+## Armors.txt
+- All armors have same rarity.
 ## CharStats.txt
 - All classes are created with Horadrac Cube.
 ## CubeMain.txt